Moohan/technical-docs/R/How to Use renv for Reproducible Projects.md

 - The lockfile `renv.lock`: this stores the details of the packages (including the versions used).
 - The profile file `.Rprofile`: this is run automatically when the project is opened, to ensure it uses the packages stored in renv/library.

 Caution: the packages stored in renv/library and detailed in the lockfile are frozen in time and won't benefit from bug fixes.
 To update to the latest versions of packages, call `renv::update()` periodically, and make sure the code still works before recording the new versions in the lockfile using `renv::snapshot()`.
-If the code doesn't work with the new version,s you can roll back to the versions in the lockfile using `renv::restore()` (for more info see [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html)).
+If the code doesn't work with the new versions, you can roll back to the versions in the lockfile using `renv::restore()` (for more info see [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html)).

 ## Resources